ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 This is an untitled chart with no subtitle or caption.
 It has x-axis 'color' with labels D, E, F, G, H, I and J.
 It has y-axis 'price/carat' with labels 5000, 10000 and 15000.
-The chart is a set of 53940 big solid circle points.
+The chart is a set of 53940 big solid circle points of which about 8% can be seen.
 It has alpha set to 0.02.
 ```